laptop keyboard Computers & Technology

 Amazon Alexa/Echo Privacy - See Smart Speaker Privacy, below.

-Automobiles: Your Car Is Spying on You NEW! - Outlines the many different types of personal information modern cars collect and provide to car manufacturers - who may share it with other companies.
+Automobiles: Your Car Is Spying on You - Outlines the many different types of personal information modern cars collect and provide to car manufacturers - who may share it with other companies.
 Also offers a few suggestions of ways to protect your privacy (2024, Lifehacker; part of Ziff Davis digital media and internet company).
 See also Internet of Things (IoT), below.

 Consumer Reports: Electronics Buying Guides - The buying guides from Consumer Reports provide general advice on purchasing electronics, including computers, printers, smartphones, smart watches, cell phone services, TVs, cameras, camcorders and much more!
 Choose a topic, then click on 'Buying Guide'.
 [NOTE: Buying Guides are free to everyone, but online access to ratings and repair records for specific products is only available to paid subscribers, or for free via our EBSCOHost Masterfile Elite database (South Plainfield library card required).]

 Digital Photography: Tips & Projects - Craft projects you can make with photos, with Top 10 Tips for Great Pictures and 10 Tips for Taking Great Phone Photos (Kodak).
 BigHugeLabs.com's Flickr Toys, Games & Utilities offers a large collection of free tools you can use to make calendars, posters, trading cards, wallpaper, 'lolcats' and lots of other fun stuff with your digital photos.
 Did you know your digital photos and videos contain 'metadata' (Exchangeable Image File Format, or EXIF) that can reveal where you work or live?
 To preserve your privacy, you should remove this info before you post your media online.
-See How to Remove Metadata from Photos NEW! for instructions (2024, PrivacySavvy; a UK private limited company).
+See How to Remove Metadata from Photos for instructions (2024, PrivacySavvy; a UK private limited company).

 Electronics Recyling - Links to information on recycling electronic products.